-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 WR Keke Coutee

 In a crowded group of receivers, Coutee could start in the slot alongside DeAndre Hopkins and Will Fuller V. Last year at Texas Tech, Coutee caught 93 passes for 1,429 yards and 10 touchdowns.
-Coutee is on the smaller side, listed at 5-foot-10 and 180 pounds, but O'Brien said he thinks the speedy receiver has the right "body type for that position."
-Coutee should be another good weapon for Watson and should serve as a major contributor on special teams. -- Sarah Barshop
+Coutee is on the smaller side, listed at 5-foot-10 and 180 pounds, but coach Bill O'Brien said he thinks the speedy receiver has the right "body type for that position."
+Coutee should be another good weapon for quarterback Deshaun Watson and should serve as a major contributor on special teams. -- Sarah Barshop

 Indianapolis Colts

 There is no "could start" when it comes to Nelson, the No. 6 overall pick in April's draft.
-The Colts didn't use a high draft pick to have Nelson begin his NFL career as a backup.
+The Colts didn't use a high draft pick on Nelson to have him begin his NFL career as a backup.
 He spent the entire offseason working with the first unit at left guard.
-Poor offensive line play has played a significant role in Luck getting knocked around most of his career and missing 26 games over the past three seasons.
+Poor offensive line play has played a significant role in quarterback Andrew Luck getting knocked around most of his career and missing 26 games over the past three seasons.
 Nelson will join an offensive line that features left tackle Anthony Castonzo, center Ryan Kelly, right guard Matt Slauson (who worked with the first unit in offseason workouts) and right tackle Denzelle Good, giving Luck possibly the best line of his seven-year career. -- Mike Wells

 Jacksonville Jaguars